COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Massachusetts/README.md

 - Output
 - NCES

-These folders correspond to the directories in the do-file
+These folders correspond to the directories in the do-files.

 #### Download the following files from the Original Data folder in the drive and place them in your Original Data folder:
 - MA_OriginalData_2017_2023.csv